arousal men vs women

 When we’re sexually aroused, our cognitive and physical functioning changes.
 This, of course, varies from person to person, but we can feel sexually charged from either external, internal, and/or physiological stimuli.

-External stimuli can be seeing an erotic image or video, being touched, or even viewing an object or person that may not even be considered ‘sexual’, yet is associated with something that we perceive to be arousing.
+External stimuli can be seeing an erotic image or video, hearing a sexy song, or even viewing an object or person that may not even be considered ‘sexual’, yet is associated with something that we perceive to be arousing.

 Sexual Arousal in Men

-Seeing erotic images, for example, immediately activates the region of the brain that causes an erection.
+Seeing erotic images, for example, immediately activates the region of the brain that causes an erection, which can lay the groundwork for feelings of arousal to set in.

-Also, men usually tend to focus more on the genitals in any image or video (hence the close-ups in porn).
-In fact, a study found that men were 25% more likely to focus on the genitals in an image, without even looking at the face.
-This means that men generally tend to lack emotional intimacy when it comes to getting off.
+When men watch porn, they usually tend to focus more on the genitals in any image or video (hence the close-ups in porn).
+In fact, one study found that men were 25% more likely than women to focus on the genitals in an image, without even looking at the face.

-But when it comes to ultimate sexual arousal, images of women experiencing sexual pleasure has shown to be the biggest driving force.
+However, when it comes to ultimate sexual arousal, images of women experiencing sexual pleasure has shown to be the biggest driving force for heterosexual men’s pleasure.

 Check this out: Has Your Sex Drive Disappeared?
 Here’s What to Do (Besides Relax!)